 It’s a shame that as a society we often doubt the validity of an institution that claims to bring light, positivity, and healing to the world (especially one in the realm of higher education, for it seems many just want to fill as many seats as possible.
-I think of Steve Martin’s words in The Jerk: “It’s a profit deal!”)
+I think of Steve Martin’s words in the film The Jerk: “It’s a profit deal!”

 Even so, it’s totally natural.
 This disbelief is a consequence of our collective confusion in a world filled with schemers, scammers, and fabricators.
 Our cynicism becomes “realism,” and as a result of one disappointment after another, we become skeptical and hardened in hopes of protecting ourselves from becoming victims of false promises.

 Admittedly, my decision to invest in a degree at Southwestern College did not come without the very doubt I speak of.
 My choice was certainly not made blindly, and was definitely not entirely spiritually motivated.
 After hours of investigation into the history of the institution, accreditation status, the current careers of graduates, and interviews with students past and present, here is what I’ve discovered.

 Southwestern College is not a woo-woo institution claiming to provide salvation or to produce superheroes.
 It is a genuine group of experienced leaders in the field who are willing to collaborate with students on a journey of personal exploration and professional growth.
 Why?
 To contribute wholehearted human beings who aim to help others see light, the sacredness of life, in a world overshadowed by darkness.
 To prepare counselors-in-training to make space for and give hope to at least one of our clients who may be feeling lost.
 This is our calling, and the way we see it, it’s a spiritual one.